highperformancecoder/minsky/Compiling.md

 * Cygwin setup.exe for Cygwin, which is a nice GUI interface
 * MXE: type make <package-name> in the top level directory.
 See the [Windows Release build notes](WindowsRelease.md) for more details.
-* MacPorts: use the ports command: eg ports install <package-name>. see the [MacOSX Release build notes][MacRelease.md] for more details.
+* MacPorts: use the ports command: eg ports install _package-name_. see the [MacOSX Release build notes](MacRelease.md) for more details.
-* Debian/Ubuntu: use apt: eg apt install <package-name>-dev.
+* Debian/Ubuntu: use apt: eg apt install _package-name_-dev.
 Note the trailing -dev, which installs the header files and static library stubs.
-* Redhat/Fedora/CentOS: use yum: eg yum install <package-name>-devel.
+* Redhat/Fedora/CentOS: use yum: eg yum install _package-name_-devel.
-* SUSE/OpenSUSE: use zypper, or the yast2 GUI interface: eg zypper install <package-name>-devel.
+* SUSE/OpenSUSE: use zypper, or the yast2 GUI interface: eg zypper install _package-name_-devel.

 * In all of the above command line package managers, you can use the search subcommand to find the exact name of a package to install:
 ~~~~